reneang17/endofkamma/README.md

 # License Information

-## About the license of distribution of the *Dhammapada Reflections Series* and *A Dhammapada for Contemplation* by Ajahn Munindo used in this repo/website
+## About the license of distribution of the *Kamma and the End of Kamma* by Ajahn Sucitto used in this repo/website

 Thee publications are made available for free distribution by Amaravati Publications.